zczczcaaa/docus/docs/content/en/index.md

 Write beautiful docs with Markdown

 #description
-Ship fast, flexible, and SEO-optimized documentation with beautiful design out of the box.

-Docus brings the best of the Nuxt ecosystem.
+Ship fast, flexible, and SEO-optimized documentation with beautiful design out of the box. :br Docus brings the best of the Nuxt ecosystem.

 #links